dcdjr/rune_cpp/README.md

 ## Current state

-rune is currently very early in development and has a basic lexer system.
+rune is currently early in development and has a basic lexer system.